MeliroseLiwag/AudioClassification_AnimalCalls/README.md

 #### Input Data
 Ultimately, the URL columns of each animal group were used to batch-download each '.mp3' file and converted to a '.wav' for easier processing through the Pydub library in Python.
 Furthermore, only 5 seconds of each audio is kept as we found that it would be the most consistent time signature for all audio files.

 Each audio file is converted to a Mel Spectrogram matrix and Mel Frequency Cepstral Coefficient (MFCC) for use in both SVM and GMM models respectively.
-An example of a Mel Spectrogram is shown as follows:

 #### Mel Spectrogram:
 ![Mel Spectrogram Example](/Final_Project/Images/spectrogram.png)